How to Rent an Apartment or House with Bad Credit

 Published on: 03/01/2023

-If you’re apartment hunting with a low credit score, you may already know how difficult it can be to rent with bad credit, meaning you have negative information in your payment history, you don’t have a good credit score, or a combination of both.
+If you’re trying to rent an apartment with a low credit score, you may already know how difficult it can be to rent with bad credit, meaning you have negative information in your payment history, you don’t have a good credit score, or a combination of both.
 Most landlords perform credit checks on their renters and associate good credit with a responsible tenant, so a potential landlord could reject a prospective tenant based on a poor credit score.

-In this guide, we explain the minimum credit requirements to rent an apartment, ways to rent with bad credit and what landlords look for in your credit report when assessing your rental application, as well as strategies to help you find a home no matter what your credit score is.
+In this guide, we explain the minimum credit requirements to rent an apartment or house, how to rent with bad credit, and what landlords look for in your credit report when assessing your rental application, as well as strategies to help you find a home no matter what your credit score is.

 What is the minimum credit score to rent an apartment?